societe-generale/spring-cloud-ribbon-extensions/README.md

 ## Features

+### Routing Rule
-### Favorite Zone Routing.
+#### Favorite Zone Routing.
-use @EnableFavoriteZone to enable routing to a favorite zone.
+use @EnableRibbonFavoriteZone to enable routing to a favorite zone.

-### Strict Metadata Routing
+#### Strict Metadata Routing
-use @EnableStrictMetadataMatcher to enable routing to servers that have the same context metadata.
+use @EnableRibbonStrictMetadataMatcher to enable routing to servers that have the same context metadata.

 ### Context Propagation
-use @EnableContextPropagation to enable desired http headers flowing between all your micro-services.
+use @EnableRibbonContextPropagation to enable desired http headers flowing between all your micro-services.

 ### Combine Favorite Zone Routing & Context Propagation
 Eureka!